jones1008/docker-lampose/README.md

 ```
 This prevents container name collisions in the future.
 ___

 Set an **unused loopback IP** from the IP range `127.0.0.0/8` in your `.env` file.
-Unused means the IP does not appear in your `hosts` file
+Unused means the loopback IP does not appear in your `hosts` file.
+For example:
 ```dotenv
 LOOPBACK_IP=127.55.0.1
 ```
-This is needed to configure a custom domain your application will be available at.
+This is needed to configure a custom domain where your application will be available at.
 ___
-Set a custom domain your application will be available at:
+Set a custom domain where your application will be available at:
 ```dotenv
 DOMAIN=test.docker
 ```